duleorlovic/blog/_posts/2020-01-21-dokku-paas.md

 subdomain.
 Only think is that you need to add to your app

 ```
-dokku domains:add myApp rails.a.trk.in.rs
+dokku domains:add my-app rails.a.trk.in.rs
-dokku domains:set myApp rails.a.trk.in.rs # this will remove all other domains
+dokku domains:set my-app rails.a.trk.in.rs # this will remove all other domains

 dokku domains:report
-dokku urls rails_6
+dokku urls my-app
 ```

 You can inspect other nginx configuration by inspecting it and you can customize